adamant/adamant.language.reference/keyword-types.md

 ### Non-interpolated String Literals

 To prevent interpolation in a string.
 Prefix it with the at sign.
-In non-interpolated string literals, left brace is not treated as a special character, but the `\{` and all other escape sequences is still accepted.
+In non-interpolated string literals, left brace is not treated as a special character, but the `\{` and all other escape sequences are still accepted.

 	let s = @"\t{no interpolation}";